cappuu02/Cybersecurity-Sapienza/Cryptography/Lesson 12-14.md

 ```

 It remains to show AUTH.
 Reduction to?
-UF-MA of Tag.
+UF-CMA of Tag.

 ![[Pasted image 20241202142008.png|500]]